- Liberal Arts

 Hours: 90 (36 lecture, 54 laboratory)

-Introduction to the concepts and issues related to teaching diverse learners in today's contemporary schools, K-12.
+Introduction to the concepts and issues related to teaching diverse learners in contemporary K-12 schools.
 Topics include teaching as a profession and career, historical and philosophical foundations of the American education system, contemporary educational issues, California's content standards and frameworks, and teacher performance standards.
 In addition to class time, requires a minimum of 45 hours of structured field work in public school elementary classroom that represent California's diverse student population.
 Fulfills one of the early field experiences for the CSUS Liberal Studies major.
 Negative TB test and fingerprint screening required.
 (C-ID EDUC 200) (CSU, UC)

 EDU 0028.
 Independent Study